sergiocollado/potpourri/notes_on_other_topics/Notes_on_Electrostatics.md

 Check: https://en.wikipedia.org/wiki/Crookes_tube

+Check: Harriot Cell, on spectroscopy as in the Mars Curiosity rober.

 out Einstein's theoretical explanation for the observed Brownian motion and the observed Perrin experiments on it are quite valid.